 The Associate in Nursing Degree (DTA/MRP) is a three-year program designed for students who want to complete their pre-requisites and nursing training at the community college level.
 Upon completion of the degree, program graduates are eligible to:

 - test to earn the Registered Nurse credential, or

 - transfer to a university to complete the last 45 credits towards a Bachelors in Science in Nursing (BSN).
-Upon completion of the BSN, they would be eligible to test to earn the Registered Nurse credential.

 A Student-Centered Progression